 Once you master balance moves on solid ground, try them on an unstable surface such as a BOSU platform.
 Stand near a wall or other support, for safety.
-Start in the middle of the board on two feet at first.
+Start in the middle of the board on two feet.
 When you feel comfortable, carefully give the one-legged clocks a try.
 It's harder than it looks.

 5. One-Legged Squat

 Stand with your feet hip-width apart.
-Point your left foot out front, just barely touching the floor for balance and push your hips back and down into this challenging one-legged squat position.
-Your right knee is bent, chest upright, eyes forward, and your arms out front.
+Point your left foot out front, just barely touching the floor for balance, and push your hips back and down into this challenging one-legged squat position.
+Your right knee should be bent, chest upright, eyes forward and your arms out front.
 Slowly push up to return to starting position.
 Switch feet.
 Be sure the knee doesn't push in front of the toes.

 6. Single-Leg Dead Lift

-Balance on your left foot, engage the abs, and bend forward at the hips while reaching toward the ground with your right hand.
-Hold on to a five- to 10-pound weight and raise your right leg behind you for counterbalance.
+Balance on your left foot, engage the abs and bend forward at the hips while reaching toward the ground with your right hand.
+Hold on to a 5- to 10-pound weight and raise your right leg behind you for counterbalance.
 Tighten the buttocks as you return to the starting position.
-Keep your knee relaxed and back flat throughout the movement.
+Keep your knee relaxed and your back flat throughout the movement.
 Switch legs.